RegulatableML/RegulatableML.github.io/content/_index.md

 This workshop is **non-archival**.
 We also welcome relevant findings that have been recently published.
 The review process is **double-blinded**.
 Submissions should be anonymized appropriately.

-Abstracts and papers can be submitted through OpenReview: (URL TBA).
+Abstracts and papers can be submitted through [OpenReview](https://openreview.net/group?id=NeurIPS.cc/2023/Workshop/RegML).

 ## Format